ga-wdi-pvd/pvd-01-source-of-all-truth/graduation-requirements.md

 ## You Must...
 - Complete at least 80% of your homework over the whole course
-- Complete and present each project over the course
+- Complete and present each of WDI's four projects
 - Be absent no more than 2 days over the whole course
 - Be tardy no more than 5 days over the whole course